-Where it is claimed that a child's performance in the AQE CEA has been affected by a medical or other problem, it is the responsibility of the parents/guardians to set out in the Form SC23 precise details of the problem and upload with the Transfer Application the evidence to corroborate its existence.
+Where it is claimed that a child's performance in the SEAG Entrance Assessment has been affected by a medical or other problem, it is the responsibility of the parents/guardians to set out in the Form SC precise details of the problem and upload with the Transfer Application the evidence to corroborate its existence.

-Where the problem is a medical one of short term duration which affected the child only at the time of the AQE CEA, parents/ quardians should be aware that the Education Committee will attach greater weight to evidence indicating that the child was examined by a medical practitioner in relation to the illness at the time of the assessments.
-For children who have tested positive for COVID-19, documentary evidence such as a positive PCR test should be uploaded with the Transfer Application.
-Where the problem is of a non-medical nature the parents/quardians should set out in the Form SC23 precise details of the problem and upload appropriate documentary evidence with the Transfer Application.
+Where the problem is a medical one of short term duration which affected the child only at the time of the SEAG Entrance Assessments, parents/guardians should be aware that the Education Committee will attach greater weight to evidence indicating that the child was examined by a medical practitioner in relation to the illness at the time of the assessments.
+Where the problem is of a non-medical nature the parents/guardians should set out in the Form SC precise details of the problem and upload appropriate documentary evidence with the Transfer Application.
 It should be noted that independent evidence will carry greater weight.